jpwaves/banana2/README.md

 - View randomly generated memes
 - Favorite memes
 - Create pages to add memes to
-- Admin can only access the admin dashboard where you can create
+- Admin can only access the admin dashboard where you can create, read, and delete memes.

 ## Status